ahmadmdabit/ai-native-developer/chapters/04-context-engineering.md

 More context is not always better.
 You must balance information density against model limitations:

 1.  **The "Lost in the Middle" Phenomenon:** LLMs are great at remembering the beginning and end of a prompt, but often forget details buried in the middle of a large context window.
-    *   *Mitigation:* Put the most critical instructions at the very end of the prompt.
+    *   *Mitigation:* Put the most critical instructions (constraints) at the very end of the prompt.
 2.  **Token Costs & Latency:** Stuffing thousands of lines of code into context increases API costs and slows down response times significantly.
     *   *Mitigation:* Use "Retrieval Augmented Generation" (RAG) to fetch only relevant snippets.
 3.  **Data Leakage:** Adding "all environment variables" or "full config files" to context can accidentally expose API keys or PII to the model provider.